natashaclerkin/bia-MS3/README.md

 os.environ.setdefault("MONGO_URI", "**mongo uri goes here**") os.environ.setdefault("MONGO_DBNAME", "**database name goes here**")
 ```
-4. Create a .gitignore file in the root directory of the project and add the env.py to the .gitignore file to prevent the environment variables being made public.
+4. Create a .gitignore file in the root directory of the project and add the env.py to the .gitignore file to prevent the environment variables from being made public.
 5. Type `python3 app.py` into the terminal to run the app locally.